 Additionally, your professors can connect you with their peers in the industry and assist in finding job or internship opportunities while you study, or even after you graduate.
 If you want to pursue a career in research, you may even be able to work alongside your professors!

-At the University of Wyoming, for example, students are offered more than 400 study-abroad program opportunities in nearly 80 countries.
+At American University, for example, students are offered more than 100 study-abroad program opportunities in more than 30 countries.
 Students are provided with an opportunity to obtain an international education, enhance their global perspectives, and make friends with people from around the world.

 Whether you plan to continue your career in the US or return to your home country, working abroad in the US lets you develop valuable experience and skills relevant to any career.